Table of content

 14 - Create descriptive links

-Sometimes, it can be challenging to decide between using buttons or links.
-Our rule for making this decision is that if the user is redirected to another page or location, it should be a link.
+Sometimes it’s hard to decide between a button and a link.
+Our rule is simple: if the user is taken to another page or location, it should be a link.

-Remember, this is a design tip that we covered in the second part of this series.
-It's important to avoid using generic link labels like "click here" or "read more."
+This is a design tip we covered in the second part of the series too: avoid generic link labels like “click here” or “read more”.

-Note: links should not solely consist of the URL, unless it is intended for printing purposes, such as in a Word document.
-Additionally, if a link opens in a new window, make sure to mention that to the user.
+Note: links shouldn’t be the raw URL unless it’s meant for printing (like in a Word document).
+And if a link opens in a new window, make sure to tell the user.

 Example: Article about Web Accessibility (opens in new tab)